sanskarkamboj0612-debug/real-time-crypto-dashboard/README.md

 # 📈 Real-Time Crypto Dashboard

-A professional real-time cryptocurrency dashboard built using **Python**, **Streamlit**, **Pandas**, and the **CoinGecko API**.
-The dashboard fetches live cryptocurrency prices and displays them in an interactive web interface with automatic data refresh.
+A professional **Real-Time Cryptocurrency Dashboard** built using **Python**, **Streamlit**, **Pandas**, and the **CoinGecko API**.
+The application fetches live cryptocurrency prices and displays them in an interactive dashboard with automatic updates every 30 seconds.

 ---

+## 🚀 Project Overview

+This project demonstrates how to build a real-time analytics dashboard using Python and Streamlit by integrating a public cryptocurrency API.
+The dashboard provides live market data with an intuitive interface, making it suitable for beginners learning APIs, dashboards, and data visualization.

+---

-## 🚀 Features
+## ✨ Features

-- 📊 Real-time cryptocurrency price tracking
+- 📊 Live cryptocurrency price tracking
+- 🌐 Real-time data from CoinGecko API
 - 🔄 Auto-refresh every 30 seconds
-- 🌐 Live data using CoinGecko API
-- 📈 Interactive dashboard built with Streamlit
+- 💲 Displays current price in USD
-- 🕒 Displays last updated time
+- 🕒 Shows last updated timestamp
-- 📱 Responsive and clean UI
+- 📱 Responsive and interactive dashboard
+- ⚡ Fast and lightweight Streamlit application

 ---